 The depreciable amount of all fixed assets are depreciated on either a straight line basis, or on a diminishing value basis, over their useful lives commencing from the time the asset is held ready for use.
-Leasehold Improvements are depreciated over the shorter of either the unexpired period of the lease or the estimated useful lines of the improvements.
+Leasehold Improvements are depreciated over estimated useful lives of the improvements.